 Our history books always described Lucknow as the city of Nawabs.
 Now you don’t see them anymore around.
 But the legacy of ‘Tehzeeb’ that they left behind is still the trademark of the city, that if you take the time to mingle with the old timers of the city.

 Lucknow had been on my ‘to be visited’ list for a very long time.
 So as soon as I got an opportunity to visit it, I jumped to take it.
 I got to see the Bada Imambara, Chhota Imambara, Shahi Hammam, Clocktower and swift through the Hazrat Ganj, courtesy a friend who works there.
 After a long time got a joy ride on Tonga through the old city

 Bara Imambara & Bhool Bhulaiya

 But in a panic situation, it would be impossible to make the way through those dark corridors that can lead you to the same place where you started from.
-He then took me to the Bouli and explained me the history and the architecture of the place.
+He then took me to the Bauli and explained to me the history and the architecture of the place.

-The traveler in me says, the Chowk area of Lucknow is a perfect place for walking tours.
-Covering all the above locations and may be a boat ride at Gomti River, and a shopping stop at some reliable Chickankari shop.
+The traveler in me says the Chowk area of the city is a perfect place for walking tours.
+Covering all the above locations and maybe a boat ride at Gomti River, and a shopping stop at some reliable Chickankari shop.
 There are people who are passionate about this place.
 There is a culture that this city has to offer.
 And there is a heritage that the next generations need an introduction to.
 Any takers for organizing walking tours in this Nawabi city….:-)

 Recommend you read following travel blog posts on places to visit in Uttar Pradesh.